dentsucreativeuk/dev-standards/Admin/Git.md

 The target branches **must** only contain commits that have been merged in from _work_ or _hotfix_ branches.
 The `master` branch **must** only be merged into once work or hotfix branches have been fully merged into the other three, and the work is considered complete.

+Except for in special circumstances such as rebasing or tidying up branch issues, `master` is also the only branch which should be used as a root for new banches (see [#FAQ](FAQ)).

 ## Work and hotfix branches
 These are the branches in which commits should be made.